Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Flavor: Chicken

-Purina ONE Healthy Kitten Formula Dry Cat food is rich in protein, high in calories, and contains the nourishment your nursing cat mother needs for her young.
+Purina ONE Healthy Kitten Dry Cat Food food is rich in protein and high in calories and contains the nourishment your nursing cat mother needs for her young.
 Veterinary recommended, this food is chock-full of vitamins and minerals, and real chicken stands out as the first ingredient.
 It has 45% protein, which makes it perfect for the increased protein intake recommended for nursing mother cats.
-It comes in three bag sizes: 3.5, 7, and 16-pound bags, all at a great value.
-No fillers add to the nutritional value of this food, and it’s also available in wet food.
+It comes in three sizes: 3.5-, 7-, and 16-pound bags.
+The lack of fillers adds to the nutritional value of this food, and it’s also available in wet food.

 It does contain chicken by-products, corn gluten, and peas, so it may not be suitable for those kitties with certain food allergies.